São Joaquim: Snow and features

-São Joaquim is one of the few Brazilian cities where snow is relatively common every year, which makes it a tourist destination.
+São Joaquim is one of the few Brazilian cities where snow is relatively common every year and is the snowiest city in the country, which makes it a tourist destination.
 Located in an elevated area, it is an urban area with the highest number of snowy days, despite its location in relation to other higher rural areas.
-On July 20, 1957, the city suffered the second largest blizzard in the country, and the largest in Santa Catarina with 1.3 m of accumulated snow, which is uncommon for a mostly tropical country.
+On July 20, 1957, the city suffered the second largest blizzard in the country, and the largest in Santa Catarina with 1.3 m of accumulated snow.
 The city was isolated for a week and received supplies by air.
 It snowed for seven uninterrupted hours, and continued sporadically in the days following, temporarily closing the highways.

 Studies show the increase of the precipitation frequency with the warm phase of the Pacific decadal oscillation (PDO) and its decrease during the El Niño and La Niña episodes.
-The average is 2.7 days per year in São Joaquim (value close to that of Greenville in the USA) with the majority coming from polar anticyclones with an extratropical cyclone.
+The average is 2.7 days per year in São Joaquim (value close to that of Greenville in the US) with the majority coming from polar anticyclones with an extratropical cyclone.
 The maximum gap in the monthly range of snowfall was between April and October, i.e. between autumn and the first weeks of spring, considering the years 1980 to 2013.
 In the same interval the year with the most frequency was in 1990, at the same time that there were years without any occurrence.
 In descending order July and August are the snowiest months, period most affected by cold air masses.
 Between 1980 and 2010, the city had 103 cases of snow, if the distribution were even, this would mean that in each year there were at least 3 days with this type of precipitation.
 In 36% of the cases, there is a causal relationship with the arrival of cold waves.
 A few years that it did not snow are 1971, 1986 and 2005.